bert-MI4U/HAOS_Teletask_Bridge/readme.md

 configure the config.json file (see [below](#configuration))
 use Studio Code Server (or other)
-Add the addon_configs folder.
+Add the addon_configs folder to your workspace
-Run the app once, to create the slug subfolder create a config.json file in a teletask subfolder in this slug subfolder copy the config.json contents below to this file (as example).
+Run the app once, to create the slug subfolder
+Create a config.json file in a teletask subfolder in this slug subfolder copy the config.json contents below to this file (as example).